EXCLUSIVE: Lee County Sheriff's Office deputy deposed after arresting Cape Coral 10-year-old

 Daniel Marquez was back in court with his family today.
 His attorney—via Zoom—requested a hearing to present his motion to dismiss the charge.
 That delays any decision for Daniel for about a month.

-While the judge agreed on the hearing, she made it clear she’s not happy with how long this process is taking.
+While the judge agreed on the hearing, she made it clear she was not happy with how long this process is taking.

 “You need to get that motion filed though.
 There have been enough problems with not getting things done timely in this case,” said Lee County Circuit Judge Carolyn Swift.